raft-tech/TANF-app/docs/Technical-Documentation/React-Admin-Console-Architecture.md

 The rule of thumb: if a single Django endpoint can serve the view, pass-through.
 If the view needs to join data that Django doesn't serve in a single response, use BFF shaping — but do not add business logic or authorization checks in the BFF layer.

+Implementation guidance for `tdp-admin`:

+- Use the shared server-side admin API helper for Django calls so session cookies, CSRF context, request IDs, and provenance headers are forwarded consistently.
+- Keep `/api/admin/*` as the default pass-through route for single-endpoint views.
+- BFF shaping must only compose multiple Django responses for one view.
+It must not introduce authorization enforcement, workflow transitions, domain validation, persistence, or durable audit records in Next.js.
+- Reviewers should ask whether Django remains authoritative for every permission decision, mutation, validation result, and audit record before approving a new admin route or server action.

 ---

 ## Form Metadata and Validation